Jonathan-Soh/CurriculumVitae/README.md

 ## Education
 **B.A.
 Hons. (second Upper) in Social Sciences (Social Work)**

-Awarded by Nationa University of Singapore in 2014
+awarded by Nationa University of Singapore in 2014

 **Diploma in Psychology and Community Services**

-Awarded by Ngee Ann Polytechnic in 2011
+awarded by Ngee Ann Polytechnic in 2011
 - 3 times listed in Director's List
 - 1 time listed second in cohort for semester
 - 1 time module best award